 The final QC review of all data should be performed after all metadata is loaded into Arc/Info.
 Data entered into the project SQL Server database should be QC reviewed using QC reports.
 Specific QC reports should be created with the support of the project team if none exist.
-Arc/Info and ArcView will be used to check geographic data for the following:
+Arc/Info and ArcGIS will be used to check geographic data for the following:

 - Correct coordinate system. - All the data needed for report has been collected? - Completeness and accuracy of all points, line and areas.
-Are the map features appropriately represented in the GIS?
-(I.e., Should points be used to display a building and wells?) - Discuss the error and accuracy of the data.
+Are the map features appropriately represented in the GIS - Discuss the error and accuracy of the data.
 This should already be very well documented in the metadata. - Completeness and accuracy of metadata.